impratap/impratap/README.md

 ## 🌟 What I’m Up To
 - Building ML models that predict, classify, and amaze.
 - Experimenting with AI to solve real-world puzzles.
-- Learning the art of data storytelling with visualizations that pop.
+- Learning the art of data storytelling with visualisations that pop.
 - Sharing projects that blend code, math, and a dash of madness!

 Check out my repositories below for some cool stuff! 👇